 Instructions: Miso soup with wholemeal spelt pasta

 Cook the pasta al dente in salted water following the instructions on the box.
 Drain and divide into three soup plates adding a drop of olive oil and stir, put aside.

-- Heat the oplive oil in a pot, add minced ginger and garlic and cook for a minute until they become aromatic.
+Heat the olive oil in a pot, add minced ginger and garlic and cook for a minute until they become aromatic.